 Is it safe?

 Hang gliding today can be favorably compared with other action sports such as downhill skiing and scuba diving in terms of safety.
 And, as with these sports, carelessness and irresponsibility can result in serious consequences.
 However, when approached conservatively, utilizing good judgment, hang gliding is a fun and safe form of recreation.
 We believe that proper training and education provide the basis for the full enjoyment of free flight with a minimum of risk.
-Fly High owner Paul Voight flew with his son Ryan (pictured), starting at age 4- which speaks to the confidence one can have in flying safely.
-Ryan began solo training at 10 years old, and took his first mountain solo flight when he was 13, and he’s been flying without injury ever since.
+Paul Voight flew with his son Ryan (pictured), starting at age 4- which speaks to the confidence one can have in flying safely.
+Ryan began solo training at 10 years old, and took his first mountain solo flight when he was 13, and he’s been flying without incedent ever since.